Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Numerical setup

 According to \cite{Halberstadt93}, the line-tied Alfv\'{e}n frequency continuum is

 where $n$ is the harmonic number.
 A continuous spectrum is present because of the radial variation of the $z$-component of the magnetic field, $B_z(r)$, and the density, $\rho_0(r)$.
 The density is only nonuniform in the transition region.
 However, $B_z(r)$ is also nonuniform in the inner core of the loop when twist is present.
-Because of twist, the Alfv\'{e}n continuum also extends into the uniform core of the loop, as it can be seen in Fig.~\ref{Fig_conti}.
+Because of twist, the Alfv\'{e}n continuum also extends into the uniform core of the loop, as we show in Fig.~\ref{Fig_conti}.

 Throughout the paper, length and density are normalized with respect to the radius of the flux tube, $ R $, and the external density, $ \rho_{e} $, respectively.
 Velocities are normalized with respect to the external Alfv\'{e}n speed at $ r \to \infty $, namely $v_{A,\infty} = v_{A}\left( r \to \infty \right)$.
 The normalized time is $ \overline{t} = t/\tau_{\rm A}$, with $\tau_{\rm A} = R/v_{A,\infty} $.